-In order to perform functions of the Solidarity pension system, a new State Center for Benefit Payments (SCBP) was created in place of the State Pension Fund, a Soviet-era legacy that has been abolished.
-During the first year of the SCBP's establishment, it collected all mandatory
+In order to perform functions of the Solidarity pension system, a new State Center for has been abolished.
+During the first year of the SCBP's establishment, it collected all mandatory benefit payments to retirees.
+But, as of January 1999, SCBP retained responsibility only for payment of benefits and allowances, along with the maintenance of the national individual pension accounts'